-This is often the preferred method of extraction as it produces high levels of purity but it does require specialist knowledge and equipment.
-The basic approach consists of using pressurised CO2 initially at a low temperature and then raising the temperature gradually.
-As the CO2 evaporates it releases the CBD extract which is then mixed with an oil to make it easier to use.
+This is often the preferred method of extraction as it produces high levels of purity, but it does require specialist knowledge and equipment.
+The basic approach consists of using pressurized CO2 initially at a low temperature and then raising the temperature gradually.
+As the CO2 evaporates, it releases the CBD extract, which is then mixed with an oil to make it easier to use.

 There are several hydrocarbons that are routinely used for extraction, these include propane and butane.
-The CBD is extracted through pumping the selected hydrocarbon through the harvested hemp and any by-products are removed using heat.
-The hydrocarbon is then purged from the process and any residual substances are also purged.
+The CBD is extracted by pumping the selected hydrocarbon through the harvested hemp, and any by-products are removed using heat.
+The hydrocarbon is then purged from the process, and any residual substances are also purged.
 This produces a highly concentrated final product that is then mixed with a base oil.

-This approach requires olive, grapeseed or coconut oil and produces oil based CBD directly.
-The harvest hemp and the selected oil are heated to boiling point.
+This approach requires olive, grapeseed, or coconut oil and produces oil-based CBD directly.
+The harvested hemp and the selected oil are heated to a boiling point.
 The mixed substance is cooled and can then be used.
 The process produces good levels of purity but does not allow the CBD to be filtered and fortified further.

-The Co2 approach is exclusively used by professionals given the constraints mentioned above but other methods are used widely as well.
-The method of production has a direct impact on the quality and therefore the potential results of the CBD product you choose.
+The Co2 approach is exclusively used by professionals, given the constraints mentioned above, but other methods are used widely as well.
+The method of production has a direct impact on the quality and, therefore, the potential results of the CBD product you choose.
 We recommend that you check which extraction method was used for the products you are thinking of using.
-There are also a range of other checks you do when choosing your product.
+There is also a range of other checks you do when choosing your product.